 - Disinfect frequently touched surfaces.
 Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals.

 - Additional funding has been allocated to increase mealtime supervision.

 - Ensure supervision staff spreads out over the span of all meal spaces (indoor and outdoor) to reinforce health and safety protocols.

-- Face masks will be utilized properly at all times when inside the classroom.
+- When required, face masks will be utilized properly at all times when inside the classroom.
 Additional face masks should be available, in case a covering becomes soiled or needs replacing

 - Hand sanitizer will be mounted to the wall at the doorway in every classroom

 - Classrooms should open windows and doors if possible to maximize ventilation

 - Develop activities that model and reinforce good hygiene and face masking

 - As much spacing will be provided within the class and between desks as reasonably practicable, while allowing all students to attend at full capacity